somish/govblocks-protocol/README.md

 Some important functions :
 1) buyPoolGBT : It is used to buy GBT using Ethereum.
-2) closeProposalOraclise : Closes Proposal voting using oraclize once the time is over.
+2) claimReward : It is used to claim reward earned by participating on the platform.

 ### ProposalCategory
 ProposalCategory module is used to manage the proposal categories and sub categories.
 It contains all the category and sub category data.
+It is an independent module and can be used by other dApps to implement feature rich category and sub categories!
 Contract:
 * [ProposalCategory.sol]